ChinthakayalaShruthi/assignment2-Chinthakyala/README.md

     2. take all ur belongings and book a cab to  which takes 20-30 min from airport
 2. wait for the cab to arive
     1. Sit back and enjoy the food and shopping centers at the airport
-    2. By listening to ur favourit music
+    2. By listening to ur favourit musics
 3. Finally cab has arrived and you reached our location.